BusKill/buskill-app/docs/hardware_dev/storage.rst

 .. note::
   Make sure the ``Volume label`` is ``BusKill`` with an upper-case ``B`` and ``K`` -- not ``Buskill`` nor ``buskill``.

 Double-check that you've selected the **correct drive** before clicking ``OK`` in the WARNING prompt.
-If you proceed with formatting the wrong drive, it will immedetialy lead to **loss of all your data** on that drive.
+If you proceed with formatting the wrong drive, it will immediately lead to **loss of all your data** on that drive.

 .. figure:: /images/buskill_usb_storage_win_format_warning.png
   :align: center